ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 The primary Leiden analysis will use:

 * modularity as the objective function --- because the goal is to identify groups of genes that are more densely connected to each other than expected from the broader network structure;
-* resolution parameter `1.0` --- the standard modularity resolution; higher values produce more, smaller communities, whereas lower values produce fewer, larger communities;
 * an unweighted network --- because STRING `combined_score` is treated as confidence that an interaction exists rather than as biological interaction strength;
 * random seed `42` --- a fixed arbitrary integer used for reproducibility;
 * iterations continued until no further improvement in partition quality --- implemented using the Leiden algorithm's convergence option, which continues iterating until partition quality no longer improves.

-The resolution parameter and random seed are fixed independently of the GWAS association results and will not be tuned based on MAGMA Z-scores or community enrichment results.
+The Leiden objective function, network weighting rule, and random seed are fixed independently of the GWAS association results and will not be tuned based on MAGMA Z-scores or community results.

 ## Mendelian and rare large-effect seed genes